 Speaking of the clique there is a related issue.
 Because dancers of different levels focus on different things, they may not enjoy dancing with each other.
 As a result there is a hierarchy in tango.
 At the bottom are students learning steps, who usually partner with their fellow beginners.
 In the middle, those infatuated with the look tend to partner with those fond of fancy footwork, and those still obsessed with themselves focus on individual performance.
 Mature dancers who have passed those stages, on the other hand, like to partner with people of good embrace, musicality and ability to dance for others.
 (See The Four Stages of Your Tango Journey.)
 One should separate such division of level from clique.
 The former is indiscriminate, inclusive and encouraging, serving a positive function in the milonga by promoting humility, encouraging growth and rewarding achievements.
 The latter is discriminate, exclusive and discouraging, infringing equal opportunity and causing segregation.
-Women at the lower levels should not feel disheartened at the hierarchy, because it allows everyone to mingle with people of similar levels and still does not prevent one from dancing with more experienced dancers if she is not too proud or too shy to make eye contact with them.
+A woman at the lower level should not feel disheartened at the hierarchy, because it allows her to mingle with people of similar levels and still does not prevent her from dancing with more experienced dancers, if she is not too shy or too proud to make eye contact with men.
 Women must be aware that making eye contact with men is critical in the partner selection process.
 (See Women's Role in Cabeceo.)
-Your eye is your key to dancing with the man of your choice.
+Your eye is the key to dancing with the man of your choice.
 Use it wisely and you can dance all the way to the top.
 (See How to Get More Invitations in the Milonga.)